Sleep Number (NASDAQ:SNBR) Issues FY 2021 Earnings Guidance

-Sleep Number (NASDAQ:SNBR) last released its quarterly earnings results on Tuesday, April 20th.
-The company reported $2.51 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.83 by $0.68.
-The firm had revenue of $568.26 million for the quarter, compared to analysts’ expectations of $582.34 million.
-Sleep Number had a net margin of 8.54% and a negative return on equity of 81.06%.
-The business’s revenue was up 20.2% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.36 EPS.
-As a group, equities research analysts forecast that Sleep Number will post 6.78 earnings per share for the current year.

-In related news, Director Daniel Alegre sold 12,852 shares of Sleep Number stock in a transaction that occurred on Tuesday, May 25th.
-The shares were sold at an average price of $107.55, for a total value of $1,382,232.60.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Company insiders own 5.70% of the company’s stock.
+In other news, Director Daniel Alegre sold 12,852 shares of Sleep Number stock in a transaction on Tuesday, May 25th.
+The shares were sold at an average price of $107.55, for a total transaction of $1,382,232.60.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 5.70% of the company’s stock.

 About Sleep Number